felixlopz/hubrise-test-task/content/apps/ikentoo-lightspeed/en/food-ordering-platforms.md

 | Payments      | Deliveroo payment ref code            | `DVPM`            |
 | Payments      | Cash payment ref code                 | (leave empty)     |

+If you prefer to let Lightspeed support configure these ref codes for you, ask them to set up the **Deliveroo** channel.

 ## Uber Eats

 To receive Uber Eats orders in Lightspeed, you first need to connect Uber Eats Bridge, an app included in your HubRise subscription.
 For more information about Uber Eats Bridge, see the [Uber Eats Bridge documentation](/apps/uber-eats).